MANHEP/maf-helpdesk/noether.md

+### Noether Batch Compute Cluster

-The Noether Batch Cluster is available to members of the HEP Group for exploratory batch and interactive high-throughput computation.
+The Noether batch compute cluster is available to members of the HEP Group for exploratory batch and interactive high-throughput computation.

 The cluster presently consists of a login node and seven work-nodes.
 The work nodes have the following specification:

     16 cores, 64 GB main memory, 850 GB fast local stoage

-Home directories and per-lab data areas are available on shared network volumes each having a total initial capacity of 15TB.
+Home directories and per-lab data areas are available on two shared network volumes, each having a total initial capacity of 15TB.

-The cluster runs the htcondor batch scheduler.
+The cluster runs the [HTCondor](https://htcondor.com) batch scheduler.
 The system is presently in beta test.
 If it proves useful it will be expanded.

 To get an account on noether please send an email to the BLACKETT-SUPPORT mailing list stating your lab affiliation.